The State of Reopening

 Since April 26, 40% of cases outside the United States have come from just 6 countries:

 • Saudi Arabia

-At the other end of the spectrum, a number of “island nations” (or close to island nations) such as: New Zealand, Hong Kong, and Singapore have virtually eliminated new infections except in new arrivals.
+At the other end of the spectrum, a number of “island nations” (or close to island nations) such as New Zealand, Hong Kong, and Singapore have virtually eliminated new infections except in new arrivals.
 They have done this by requiring tight quarantine of anyone coming into the country and aggressively testing, isolating, contact tracing, and quarantining any patients or patient contacts.
-The key feature has been the near complete closure of their borders enabling the good public health measures to work.
-This would be very difficult to replicate in large countries with significant inter-regional travel or countries with open borders, although it does demonstrate that intensive detective work to trace all close contacts of new infected patients and get them into quarantine if warranted can be a game changer once the level of infections is low enough to effectively do this.
+The key feature has been the near-complete closure of their borders enabling good public health measures to work.
+This would be very difficult to replicate in large countries with significant inter-regional travel or countries with open borders, although it does demonstrate that intensive detective work to trace all close contacts of newly infected patients and get them into quarantine if warranted can be a game-changer once the level of infections is low enough to effectively do this.

 These last two weeks have seen major emergency use authorizations for high volume systems addressing both presence of virus and, separately, the presence of antibodies to the virus.
 The former will enable much more efficient identification of new cases and public health measures to decrease spread from these cases, which the latter will begin to give us the knowledge we need to understand if, as we expect, you have some degree of immunity once you have had the virus.
 It is still critical to know, however, that this has not yet been confirmed.
 While we expect it to be the case THERE IS NO DIRECT EVIDENCE THAT SHOWS THE PRESENCE OF ANTIBODIES CONFERS IMMUNITY.
 Please do not get a positive antibody test and assume you are immune then put yourself at risk of infection or worse infecting others!